jsenecal/netbox-facts/README.md

 ## Features

-This plugin leverages [Nornir](https://nornir.readthedocs.io/en/latest/) and [NAPALM](https://napalm.readthedocs.io/en/latest/) to gather and document operational information about NetBox devices and various models.
+This plugin leverages [NAPALM](https://napalm.readthedocs.io/en/latest/) to gather and document operational information about NetBox devices and various models.

 ## Compatibility